ThinkInvis/RoR2-Admiral/ModMeta/README.md

 Now usable in every Hidden Realm, except for Bazaar.

-All beacons (except Hacking, for now) are no longer limited to one use per stage.
+All beacons are no longer limited to one use per stage.
 Instead, they have individual cooldowns and lifetimes.

 #### Beacon: Healing